-This document is a statement of policy and expectations for all adjunct faculty at CLS.
+This document is a statement of policy and expectations for all student instructors employed by CLS.
 In addition to general expectations of all teaching personnel at BYU, a more detailed statement of responsibilities, procedures, and privileges of language teaching at CLS is appended to this document.
 You are required, as a condition of employment, to become familiar with this document and follow the policies therein.